openhab/openhab-docs/_addons_actions/telegram/readme.md

 end
 ```

-In case your image is behind an authenticated web server (locked by username and password) you can pass the credentials as additional parameters to the extended `sendTelegramPhoto` method.
+If an image is on a web server requiring authentication, credentials can be passed as additional parameters:

 telegram.rules